standard-labs/real-intent/README.md

-# BigDBM Python SDK
+# Real Intent SDK

 This package is internal to Standard Labs and serves no purpose externally.
 It is meant to be pip-installed directly from GitHub (the package is not published to any packaging index).
-It is an abstracted client SDK for a data provider API.
+It is an abstracted client SDK for operations related to data, delivery, analysis, and more.

 ## Releases